 611. All Association members will be invited to the AGM where there will be an opportunity to vote.
 The AGM will be considered quorate based on those Association members present plus the Chair, or Vice Chair in their absence, and at least four Committee members.

 701. A bank account in the name of the "Minewarfare and Clearance Diving Officers' Association" shall be held at the National Westminster Bank, PO Box 25, 130 Commercial Road, Portsmouth, PO1 lES.
 An account needs to held in an appropriate bank account.

 702. Two signatories, the Treasurer plus one other member of the Committee, will be required on all withdrawals made.

-704. All the books of account shall be open to the inspection of any Member following a request made to the Chair.
+704. The account shall be open to the inspection of any Member following a request made to the Chair.

-705. At every AGM, two members shall be appointed as auditors and audit all Association accounts for the following year.
+705. At every AGM, at least one member shall be appointed as auditor and audit all Association accounts for the following year.

 ARTICLE 8.
 DISSOLUTION OF THE ASSOCIATION

 801. The Association shall be dissolved if and when a resolution for the same shall have been carried by a three quarter majority vote of all Full Members in person at an extraordinary or Annual General Meeting.